Rules of sending, reviewing and publishing scientific articles in the “Vestnik Voennongo Prava” journal (The Journal of Military Law)

 V. Formatting the information about the author (author’s background)

-- surname, name and patronymic (if any) completely;
+— full surname, name and patronymic (if any);

 — academic degree, academic title, honorary title, membership in academies, title of laureate (if any);

-- applicant/adjunct/post-graduate status with indication of the department (if any);
+— applicant, adjunct or post-graduate status with indication of the department (if any);

-- place of work/service/study (full name of organization with indication of its postal address);
+— place of work, service or study (full name of organization with indication of its legal structure and postal address);

 — position held, structural subdivision of the organization (department, laboratory, division, directorate, unit, etc.);

-- membership in the military-scientific/scientific society (for attendees, cadets, students);
+— membership in the military-scientific or scientific society (for attendees, cadets, students);

 — other information related to scientific activities, significant from the author’s point of view;